mulugetam/zlib-accel/README.md

 The shim has only been tested on Linux.

 Other work in progress:
-- QAT support requires QATzip features that have not been released yet.
-Until they are released, zlib-accel can be used with IAA.
 - CI is in development.
 Some validation checks are still performed internally (in particular, HW offload tests).